The Writings of John Wesley

 Character of a Methodist 3rd ed 1743

-The Plain Account of Christian Perfection represents JW’s mature views on Christian holiness.
-The subtitle was altered each time to represent the latest year of publication (up to 1777).
+The Plain Account of Christian Perfection represents JW’s mature thoughts on Christian holiness.
+The subtitle was altered each time to reflect the latest year of publication (up to 1777).
 The Plain Account was written in response to the perfection revival that broke out in Methodist societies in the early 1760s with hundreds claiming the experience.
-It soon led to excess and schism, compelling JW to write several tracts – Cautions and Directions, Farther Thoughts, and Blow at the Root – to expose the errors (as he saw them) and to hopefully bring balance.
-In 1765 JW wrote the Plain Account as an apology defending the consistency of his teachings on the subject.
+It soon led to excess and schism, compelling JW to write several tracts in 1762 and 1763 – Cautions and Directions, Farther Thoughts, and Blow at the Root – to expose the errors of the schismatics (as he saw them) and to bring balance.
+In 1765 JW wrote the Plain Account to defend the consistency of his teachings on the subject over the years.
 Later, he realized the devotional value of the work and began to offer it as a devotional guide to seekers of heart holiness.
-In 1764 JW published the letters of Jane Cooper, whose testimony was included in the Plain Account.
-In 1769 he published an extract of Harper’s journal to show the imperfections that remain in the fully sanctified:
+In 1764 JW published the letters of Jane Cooper, whose testimony is included in the Plain Account.
+The Letters add background and context to her testimony.
+Then in 1769 he published an extract of Elizabeth Harper’s journal to explain further the kind of imperfections that remain in the fully sanctified:

 Plain Account Christian Perfection 1st ed 1766